• Skip to main content

 Check out these other sheet pan dinner recipes:

-Check out these other amazing sheet pan dinners as well.
+Check out these other amazing sheet pan dinners as well as these parmesan crusted potatoes!

 This post was originally published January 2019.
 I updated copy and photos to be include step by step photos and more tips for a successful dinner!